When Was I Conceived? This Baby Tells All.

 Autumn is said to be the most favorite choice for mothers to get pregnant.
 If my conception occurs during autumn, that means you will be able to escape the sweltering heat in the summer, and your final trimester will be in winter.
 Just lovely for my birth in spring.
 I can narrowly escape the flu season and enjoy my first moment on earth at a mild temperature, which means many outdoor walks for you and me.
 After all, you need to lose the weight you accumulated because of me.

 Since spring is the season where pollen is rampant, apparently being born during the spring helps build a more robust resistance to hay fever and allergies.
 Rumor has it that spring babies are the smartest and most likely to be leaders when growing up.

 Spring is, after all, the most romantic season.
 With flowers blooming everywhere.
 It is not surprising as to why my conception would occur during this season.
-I feel sorry that you have to go through your third trimester during the summer, but the good news is.
-I will be born in autumn: meaning, no pollens, no heat, and no cold.
+I feel sorry that you have to go through your third trimester during the summer, but the good news is and I will be born in autumn: meaning, no pollens, no heat, and no cold.
 I will probably be the least troublesome baby you have to deal with.
 We also can still go for a lot of walks in the park.

 Autumn babies also tend to be less depressed and least affected by seasonal changes in mood and behavior.
 We are the most temperate babies, even from the beginning.
 But the bad news is that we are more prone to allergies and more likely to develop asthma as we grow up.